 Sleep is vital for health, performance, and well-being—and the better the sleep, the greater its benefits.
-That’s why proper sleep hygiene practices that promote optimal sleep duration and quality are important for everyone.
+That’s why proper sleep hygiene practices that promote optimal sleep duration and quality are important.

 If you’re struggling to get quality sleep, try these 10 effective tips from the U.S. Army Performance Triad to help build healthier sleep habits:

 - Use the bedroom only for sleep and sex.
-Remove the TV, computer, laptop, etc., from your bedroom.
+Remove the smartphone, TV, computer, laptop, etc., from your bedroom.
 Don’t eat or drink in bed.
-Keep discussions/arguments out of the bedroom.
+Keep discussions, especially arguments, out of the bedroom.

 - Stop caffeine at least 6 hours before bedtime.
 Caffeine promotes wakefulness and disrupts sleep.

 - Don’t drink alcohol before bed.
-Alcohol initially makes you feel sleepy, but disrupts and lightens your sleep several hours later.
+Alcohol initially makes you feel sleepy, but it disrupts and lightens your sleep several hours later.
 In short, alcohol reduces the recuperative value of sleep.
 Nicotine—and withdrawal from nicotine in the middle of the night—also disrupts sleep.
-If you need help quitting drinking or using nicotine products, see your healthcare provider for options.
+If you need help to quit drinking or using nicotine products, see your healthcare provider for options.

 - Get your exercise in by early evening.
-Exercising is great—just be sure to finish at least 3 hours before bedtime so that you have plenty of time to wind down.
+Exercise is great—just be sure to finish at least 3 hours before bedtime so you have plenty of time to wind down.

-The following sleep hygiene habits are especially critical for those experiencing sleep problems:
+The last 4 sleep hygiene habits are especially critical if you’re experiencing sleep problems:

 - Get out of bed if you can’t sleep.
 Only go to bed (and stay in bed) when you feel sleepy.
 Don’t try to force yourself to fall asleep—it will tend to make you more awake, making the problem worse.
 If you wake up in the middle of the night, give yourself about 20 minutes to return to sleep.
 If you don’t return to sleep within 20 minutes, get out of bed and do something relaxing.
 Don’t return to bed until you feel sleepy.

 - Nap wisely but sparingly.
-Napping can be a good way to make up for poor/reduced nighttime sleep, but naps can cause problems falling asleep or staying asleep at night, especially if those naps are longer than 1 hour and/or if they’re taken late in the day (after 1500 hours).
+Napping can be a good way to make up for poor or reduced nighttime sleep, but naps can cause problems falling asleep or staying asleep at night, especially if they’re longer than 1 hour or taken late in the day (after 1500 hours).
 If you need to nap for safety reasons (for example, driving), try to take a short (30–60 minute) nap in the late morning or early afternoon (for example, right after lunch), just enough to take the edge off your sleepiness.

-- Move the bedroom clock to where you can’t see it.
-If you tend to check the clock two or more times during the night, and if you worry that you’re not getting enough sleep, cover the clock face or turn it around so that you can’t see it (or remove the clock from the bedroom entirely).
+- Move the bedroom clock so you can’t see it.
+If you tend to check the clock 2 or more times during the night, and if you worry that you’re not getting enough sleep, cover the clock face or turn it around so you can’t see it (or remove the clock from your bedroom entirely).

-Warfighters lead demanding lives, and sleep deficits can lead to serious losses in total force fitness performance.
-Improving your sleep habits can help lead the way for healthier sleep.
-For more information on sleep, visit the Performance Triad’s web page.
+Warfighters lead demanding lives, and sleep deficits can lead to serious losses in Total Force Fitness performance.
+Improving your sleep habits can help lead the way to healthier sleep.
+For more information on sleep, visit the Performance Triad web page.
 And check out HPRC’s helpful infographic on Sleep & Warfighters.